ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

    -  a "Committed" status

 -  all self tests must pass.
-It is already a Landscape standard coding practice to write unittest for every change as well as have them all pass before commit.
+It is already a Landscape standard coding practice to write unit tests for every code change as well as have them all pass before commit.

 The above tests exercise the code changes and must be performed by a member of the Landscape team.
 The packaging changes need an extra QA